korkutlab/targetscore/targetscore/inst/shiny/www/ts_about.md

 # TargetScore

-TargeScore is a statiscal network modeling and analysis algorithm for drug response analysis in cancer
+TargeScore is a data-driven network modeling algorithm for drug response analysis in cancer

 The algorithm